 Well I’m guessing most of you reading this have come from my Instagram, but if you haven’t firstly, hey!
 It’s lovely to meet you and secondly here’s a little insight.
 At 41 weeks pregnant it was safe to say that I was going crazy, I had tried every induction method under the sun… from bouncing on a ball to literally burning my insides with the spiciest curries, but this little bean was stuck.
 She was warm and cozy and nothing was going to budge her out of my uterus.

-So on Jan 28th, at exactly 41 weeks we headed into the hospital for a none stress test and hopefully a stretch and sweep.
+At exactly 41 weeks we headed into the hospital for a none stress test and hopefully a stretch and sweep.
 Well here is when things get interesting.
 The day before we had gone for an ultrasound, I had an eccentric cord insertion which meant that every month little bubs was monitored with an ultrasound to check her growth, well when we went in for the none stress test we also received the results of the ultrasound.
 It turned out that little ones head was in the 5th percentile, meaning her head was a lot smaller than her body.
 I freaked out!
 So far all her ultrasounds had been text book, but this one showed that her head had… shrank!
 So our midwife gave us the option to be induced today!
 We spent our none stress test, which was passed by the way, waying up all options.

 So here’s where the jokes on me, I thought that as soon as my waters were broken it would be all hands on deck.
 We even called my mum and she came running right away.
 Hah!
 I had already decided not to take oxytocin just quite yet as I wanted to try and naturally bring on my contractions.
 But nothing worked!
 We walked up and down every stair in the entire hospital, I lunged, I squatted, I danced, and I did it all over again… NOTHING WORKED.
 By the time I had given up hope it was 5pm and the hospital was now PACKED with women giving birth, that the doctor who would be administering the oxycotin was now hands deep (literally) in back to back c-sections.
 Just my luck!